Mikael54/03_cool_coatis/CONTRIBUTIONS.md

 **Pull Requests**:
 - PR #1: Mikael Minten reviewed the pp_regress_loc.R located in the ore_sol branch, and fixed a bug in the code in the mikael_pp_regress_loc branch.
 The changes were pushed back into the ore_sol branch via a pull request.
 Reviewed by: Ore Solanke
+- PR #3-4: Daniel Zhu uploaded Hanxiao's first draft of autocorrelation analysis script (TAutoCorr.R) together with the Florida weather dataset.
+- PR #5-6: Daniel Zhu added the LaTeX source code and compiled PDF for the autocorrelation report, and later revised the report and recompiled the final PDF following feedback.

 ## Testing and Quality Assurance